Novel View Synthesis using DDIM Inversion: Related Work

 In contrast, our work targets novel view synthesis given only a single input image and a target camera pose.
 This setting spans both short and long-range viewpoint changes.
 Under such conditions, methods such as NeRF \cite{mildenhall2020nerfrepresentingscenesneural} and 3DGS \cite{kerbl20233dgaussiansplattingrealtime} struggle to extrapolate effectively from a single image, even when augmented with generative guidance as in \cite{szymanowicz2025flash3dfeedforwardgeneralisable3d, tewari2023diffusionforwardmodelssolving}.

-{\textbf{Transformers}:} NViST \cite{jang2024nvistwildnewview} adopts a transformer-based encoder-decoder architecture \cite{vaswani2023attentionneed, dosovitskiy2021imageworth16x16words} to predict a radiance field from a single image, enabling novel view synthesis via NeRF-style volumetric rendering.
+{\textbf{Transformers}:} GeoGPT \cite{rombach2021geometry} was one of the early works to perform view synthesis using transformers.
+NViST \cite{jang2024nvistwildnewview} adopts a transformer-based encoder-decoder architecture \cite{vaswani2023attentionneed, dosovitskiy2021imageworth16x16words} to predict a radiance field from a single image, enabling novel view synthesis via NeRF-style volumetric rendering.
 However, NViST suffers from loss of fine details due to aggressive downsampling (by a factor of 12), and it struggles to synthesize long-range viewpoints (when the target frame is more than 15 frames away from the input frame in a 30‑frame sweep).

 {\textbf{Diffusion models}}: Diffusion models can be leveraged to generate plausible content in the unobserved regions of the input views.
 In the following, we identify them as the ones which finetune pre-trained diffusion models, or train diffusion models from scratch.